Kerala floods explained

 20 August 2018

-In the worst floods in a century, torrential rainfall has left over 300 dead and hundreds of thousands homeless, with many still stranded, running out of clean water and food.
+In the worst floods in a century, torrential rainfall left over 300 dead and hundreds of thousands homeless, with many still stranded, running out of clean water and food.

 The Indian military launched rescue efforts to reach those communities who had been cut off for several days and helped to rescue over 20,000 people.